Chris McCormack (triathlete): Super League Triathlon

 Super League Triathlon (SLT) was founded by McCormack and entrepreneurs Michael Dhulst and Leonid Boguslavsky.
 Founded in 2017, Super League Triathlon is a triathlon racing series that takes place around the world across several formats that are variations on triathlon's traditional swim-bike-run to test speed, versatility, and endurance.
 Over the course of a qualifying and championship series, the top male and female triathletes from around the world race for the crown as Super League Triathlon champion.

 Pho3nix Foundation

 McCormack is a board member of the Pho3nix Foundation, a non-profit social welfare organisation founded by Polish businessman and philanthropist Sebastian Kulczyk that aims to create a global system of professional support for youths talented at sports.

 Bahrain Endurance 13

 McCormack has served as a consultant at the operational level with the royal family of Bahrain for steering their Bahrain Endurance vision for His Highness Sheikh Nasser Bin Hamad Al Khalifa.
-As the managing director for Bahrain Endurance 13 and sports advisor, McCormack acts as primary spokesperson for the endurance team and strategic advisor for optimizing the team's performances globally and attaining the marketing exposure that the Kingdom of Bahrain is focused on achieving.
+As the managing director for Bahrain Endurance 13 and sports advisor, McCormack acts as primary spokesperson for the endurance team and strategic advisor for optimising the team's performances globally and attaining the marketing exposure that the Kingdom of Bahrain is focused on achieving.